Course Descriptions

 Seminar: Critical Theory Cllqm - LAWS 8728

 Surveys critical legal theory; introduces the discipline of analytical engagement with law review literature; feminist legal theory, and critical race theory.
-Offers a deeper understanding of the purposes behind legal reforms, the interaction between law on the books and law in action, how different groups experience the law in different ways, and difficult yet rewarding nature of working through seemingly intractable and emotionally charged race, sex, and class issues.
+Offers a deeper understanding of the purposes behind legal reforms, the interaction between law on the books and law in action, how different groups experience the law in different ways and difficult yet rewarding nature of working through seemingly intractable and emotionally charged race, sex and class issues.
+2 credits, letter graded.

 Seminar: Education and the Constitution - LAWS 8285

 Teaches the substantive constitutional law governing public education.
 Students will teach constitutional materials to high school students in the local Denver Metro area high schools.
-Interested students must apply, and requires a commitment to a full-year curriculum.
+Interested students must apply and requires a commitment to a full-year curriculum.
 Encourages individual development as teachers, writers, and critical thinkers, and provides an opportunity to grow as colleagues and teammates.
+Requires exatra time outside of class.
+Recommended prerequisite: LAWS 7055.
+2-3 credits, letter graded.

 For information on how to become a Marshall-Brennan Teaching Fellow please see this page.